 How Our Companion Care Process Works

-Explore Related Home Care Services
+Explore Related Services

-For a loved one living with dementia, companionship may need additional structure, supervision, and family communication.
+Dementia and Alzheimer's Care — For a loved one living with dementia, companionship may need additional structure, supervision, and family communication.

 Why Choose Home Care Charleston SC for Companion Care?

-Companion care works best when the caregiver is reliable, well matched, and clear about the visit routine.
+Companion care works when the caregiver is reliable, well matched, and clear about the visit routine.
 Home Care Charleston SC helps families define what kind of support is needed, how often visits should happen, and how updates should be shared.

 Frequently Asked Questions About Companion Care